yugentan/panels-take-home/README.md

     - (0,0), (0, 100), (50, 0)
     - (1.12, 130.83), (1.12, 160.83), (31.12, 160.83), (31.12, 130.83), (11.12, 100.83), (-11.12, 90.83), (-30.12, 90.83), (-20.182, 120.273)
     - (2, 100), (2,160), (131, 160), (35, 200), (11, 300), (-20 , 90), (30, 90)
+- Please only use one type of panel per rooftop.
+You are free to choose any panel size for each rooftop (3 combinations), or can do all 3 panel sizes for each rooftop (total 9 combinations).

 The following pictures (from different sources, they are not related to each other) show how solar panel orientation and placement affect the maximum number of panels we can put on a rooftop.